 I guess I didn’t really know I was in the grips of a sugar addiction until I tried to give it up.
 I went cold turkey as an experiment for 1 month.
 And when I say cold turkey – I mean COLD TURKEY!
 I didn’t have any high sugar fruits, milk or cheese (because of the lactose which is another type of sugar), and definitely NO free sugars, refined carbohydrates, yeast or alcohol.
 In fact nothing that would cause that addictive cycle of a sugar spike and the inevitable crash.

-I kid you not the first few days were just horrendous, and the only thing that got me through was sucking on a few sugar free sweets when things got really bad.
-I didn’t sleep very well, had terrible brain fog, was highly irritable and had severe cravings, seriousley, I even had the shakes at some point.
+I kid you not, the first few days were just horrendous and the only thing that got me through was sucking on a few sugar free sweets when things got really bad.
+I didn’t sleep very well, had terrible brain fog, was highly irritable, and had severe cravings, I even had the shakes at some point.
 Sounds familiar right?
 Well these are all signs of an addict coming off of any other drug.

 So What’s Going on?

-Well that this was exactly what was happening because sugar is a drug that has been said to be more addictive than cocaine, and after my experience I believe it.
-Although I am not saying for a minute that it was as bad as coming off of hard drugs, of course not, but it was still not a nice experience.
+Wellthis was exactly what was happening, because sugar is a drug that has been said to be more addictive than cocaine, and after my experience I can believe it.
+Although I am not saying for a minute that it was as bad as coming off of hard drugs, of course not but it was still not a nice experience.

 BUT…after the initial 3 to 4 days of feeling crappy something magical started to happen, and I started to notice changes, the most prominent being my sleep.
-I had always suffered insomnia, but on the sugar free diet I slept more deeply and soundly than I can ever remember, well since I was a kid anyway.
-In fact I could go to sleep at will, something that I’d never been able to do before, my skin looked a million times better, and I could think more clearly.
+I had always suffered insomnia, but on the sugar free diet I slept more deeply and soundly than I can ever remember – well since I was a kid anyway.
+In fact I could go to sleep at will, something that I’d never been able to do before, plus my skin looked a million times better and I could think more clearly.

 Anxiety and Depression – A Hidden Link

-I also noticed I didn’t feel as stressed in situations that would previously have stressed me out, and so it’s obvious to me now that sugar keeps you hyped up, wired and on edge – and you don’t even know it’s happening when you know no different.
+I also noticed I didn’t feel as stressed in situations that would previously have stressed me out, so it’s obvious to me now that sugar keeps you hyped up, wired and on edge – and you don’t even know it’s happening when you know no different.
 What a revelation I had!

-But the sugar free diet kept me calm and chilled out – a state of mind that cannot coexist with anxiety and depression, and the reason why I believe it is 100% worth the time and effort of cutting free sugars from your diet as much as possible.
+The sugar free diet kept me calm and chilled out – a state of mind that cannot coexist with anxiety and depression and the reason why I believe it is 100% worth the time and effort of cutting free sugars from your diet as much as possible.

 Almost Everybody is Addicted to Sugar!

-Even people who say they are not a ‘sweet person‘ are more than likely addicted to sugar as it can come in under your radar in so many forms.
-Just look at most of the so called savory items in your kitchen cupboards and you will see exactly what I mean – sauces, pickles, gravy powder, stock cubes, potato chips, and most convenience foods ALL contain sugar in some form, and more than likely disguised under a term that you won’t understand.
+Even people who say they are not a ‘sweet person‘ are more than likely addicted to sugar, as it can come in under your radar in so many forms.
+Just look at most of the so called savory items in your kitchen cupboards and you will see exactly what I mean – sauces, pickles, gravy powder, stock cubes, potato chips, and most convenience foods ALL contain sugar in some form, and more than likely disguised under a term or chemical name that you won’t recognise.

 Cut Down Slowly for a Higher Chance of Success

-I know I may have gone to extremes with my no sugar diet but that’s just me, and part of my research for my job.
+I know I may have gone to extremes with my no sugar diet, but that’s just me and part of my research.
 I would recommend you cut down slowly, or just cut down your refined sugars and still eat fruits etc. I didn’t stick to this extreme way of eating for good, even though I felt fabulous and learnt a lot about myself.

 However it did stand me in good stead, because learning new ways of eating without added sugar really changed my taste buds, and helped me to build healthier food habits for life.
 I have never since gone back to eating refined sugars, except on very odd occasions.